 We live in contentious times.
 Yet behind the dismaying headlines and social-media-fueled quarrels, people around the world — millions of them — are working unrelentingly to solve problems big and small, dreaming up new ways to expand the possible and build a better world.
 At “We the Future,” a day of talks at the TED […]Continue reading

 Why you should listen

-An avid traveler, Michael has stepped foot in over 75 countries and collects flags along the way with his wife, Cassie.
+An avid traveler, Green has now stepped foot in over 75 countries and collects flags along the way.

 Michael Green’s TED talk

 Analysts, reporters, and “big thinkers” everywhere love to talk about Gross Domestic Product.
 It has become the yardstick by which we measure a country’s success.
 But, argues Michael Green, it's also potentially misleading.
 His alternative?
 The Social Progress Index, which measures things like basic human needs and opportunity.Continue reading

 To build a 20-story building out of cement and concrete, 1,200 tons of carbon dioxide gets released; to construct the same building from wood, 3,100 tons are saved, a difference of about 900 cars taken off the road in a year.
 Michael Green (TED Talk: Why we should build wooden skyscrapers) builds with wood because […]Continue reading